One-loop electroweak radiative corrections to polarized $e^+e^- \to \gamma Z$ process: Numerical results and comparisons

 \subsection{Triple comparison of the tree level results: Born and hard photon bremsstrahlung cross sections}

-First of all, we present triple comparison of numerical results for fully polarized Born and hard photon bremsstrahlung cross sections with the ones obtained via {\calchep}~\cite{Belyaev:2012qa} and {\whizard}~\cite{Kilian:2007gr},\cite{Kilian:2018onl} codes.
-The integration was performed without any angular cuts.
+Here we compare for fully polarized Born and hard photon bremsstrahlung cross sections with the ones obtained via the {\calchep}~\cite{Belyaev:2012qa} and {\whizard}~\cite{Kilian:2007gr,Kilian:2018onl} codes.
+The results are given within the $\alpha(0)$ EW scheme with any photon energy $E_{\gamma} > {\bar \omega}$, ${\bar \omega} = 10^{-4} \sqrt{s}/2$ and fixed 100\% polarized initial beams in the full phase space.

-The agreement for the Born cross section was found to be excellent (we omit corresponding table).
-Table~\ref{Table:tuned_hard_SCW} shows very good agreement between ~{\sanc} results (the first row) for the hard photon bremsstrahlung cross section contributions, {\calchep} results (the second row) and ~{\whizard} results (the third row).
+The agreement for the Born cross section was found to be excellent (we omit the corresponding table).
+Table~1 shows very good agreement between ~{\sanc} results (first row) for the hard photon bremsstrahlung cross section contributions, {\calchep} results (second row) and ~{\whizard} results (third row).